snu-quiqcl/Vivado_prj_manager/README.md

 250MHz -> Reaaching to 250MHz is challenging, so we have to return to 100MHz, nad use 1.25ns resolution of TTL signal.

 A fully completed device development is required.

+## Vitis_Creator_v1_00
+This python program creates platform and application project automatically with .xsa file which is created from vivado.
+This project includes firmware file which run binary code(ELF file) and conduct TCP communication.

+## Compiler
+This python program requires GNU aarch64-none-elf-g++ compiler in window to compile cpp files.
+It contains linker file, and start file which initialize BSS section before get into main function.
+After this it sends binary code to RFSoC with TCP protocol and run this code.